Find Your Perfect

 Cambridge

-Cambridge, given its proximity to London, has also felt the impact of these increases.
+As one of the UK's top commuter towns, Cambridge has a rental market driven by its proximity to London and its world-renowned university.
 Cambridge is regularly listed among the best commuting towns for workers in London.
-Its idyllic countryside and 51 minute train ride into London make it the ideal place to live.
+Its idyllic countryside and 51-minute train ride into London make it the ideal place to live.

 Brighton